Pulmonary lymphomatoid granulomatosis (Cancerous lymphatic cells in the lungs) in Dogs

 - Abnormal Breathing Sounds

-The symptoms of pulmonaryPulmonary refers to the lungs or the respiratory system.
+Symptoms of pulmonaryPulmonary refers to the lungs or the respiratory system.
 Pulmonary diseases in dogs and cats include conditions such as Pneumonia, asthma, and pulmonary hypertension. lymphomatoid granulomatosisGranulomatosis refers to an inflammatory reaction in which granulomas form, small nodular structures made of immune cells.
-This can occur as a reaction to infections, foreign bodies, chronic inflammatory conditions, or certain autoimmune diseases. in dogs can vary, but are often associated with breathing problems.
-The most common symptoms include Cough, Shortness of breath, and a general decrease in activity due to impaired lung function.
+This can occur as a reaction to infections, foreign bodies, chronic inflammatory conditions, or certain autoimmune diseases. in dogs can vary but are often associated with breathing problems.
+The most common symptoms include cough, shortness of breath, and a general decrease in activity due to limited lung function.

-Some dogs may also show signs of systemic disease, such as Fever, Weight loss, and loss of appetite.
-Because the disease affects the lungs, abnormal-sounding breathing noises or an altered respiratoryRespiratory refers to breathing or the process of breathing.
+Some dogs may also show signs of systemic illness, such as fever, weight loss, and loss of appetite.
+Since the disease affects the lungs, abnormal-sounding breath sounds or a change in respiratoryRespiratory refers to breathing or the process of breathing.
 Respiratory diseases affect the respiratory tract and can impair the ability to breathe effectively. rate may also be observed.

-In advanced stages of the disease, there can be a significant impairment of quality of life, as the lungs are no longer able to adequately supply the body with oxygen.
-This can lead to a bluish discoloration of the mucous membranes and extreme weakness.
+In advanced stages of the disease, there can be a significant impairment of quality of life as the lungs are no longer able to supply the body with sufficient oxygen.
+This can lead to a bluish tint to the mucous membranes and extreme weakness.

 Diagnosis

 The diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
 It is the first step in the management and treatment of patients. of pulmonaryPulmonary refers to the lungs or the respiratory system.
 Pulmonary diseases in dogs and cats include conditions such as Pneumonia, asthma, and pulmonary hypertension. lymphomatoid granulomatosisGranulomatosis refers to an inflammatory reaction in which granulomas form, small nodular structures made of immune cells.
-This can occur as a reaction to infections, foreign bodies, chronic inflammatory conditions, or certain autoimmune diseases. usually begins with a thorough clinical examination and collection of the dog’s medical historyThe medical history is the systematic collection of a patient's medical history through questioning.
+This can occur as a reaction to infections, foreign bodies, chronic inflammatory conditions, or certain autoimmune diseases. usually begins with a thorough clinical examination and a review of the dog’s medical historyThe medical history is the systematic collection of a patient's medical history through questioning.
 It includes information about previous illnesses, treatments, allergies, and lifestyle habits..
-Suspicion often arises from the characteristic symptoms and X-rays of the lungs, which often show nodules or diffuse changes.
+Suspicion often arises from characteristic symptoms and lung X-rays, which frequently show nodules or diffuse changes.

-In addition, blood tests and serological tests can be performed to rule out other possible causes of the symptoms and to assess the dog’s general health.
+Additionally, blood tests and serological tests may be performed to rule out other possible causes of the symptoms and to assess the dog’s overall health.
 In some cases, a bronchoscopyBronchoscopy is a diagnostic and therapeutic procedure in which the inside of the airways is directly viewed with a bronchoscope, a thin, flexible viewing tube.
-It can be used to take tissue samples or remove foreign objects. may also be performed, in which a camera is used to directly examine the airways and take tissue samples.
+It can be used to take tissue samples or remove foreign objects. may also be performed, using a camera to directly examine the airways and take tissue samples.

 Therapy